isomerpages/moe-fernvalepri/_our-departments/Information and Communication Technology.md

 4. The  [Grant Scheme for Schools](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme/Schemes/NEU-PC-Plus-Programme-Grant-Scheme-for-Schools)  allow interested schools to process, procure and deploy Infocomm devices, software or broadband services on behalf of their students from low-income families, so as to meet the schools' and students' learning objectives and needs.

 Further information about the individual scheme and the eligibility criteria can be found in the [IDA Website](https://www.ida.gov.sg/Learning/Community-Development/NEU-PC-Plus-Programme) .
-Alternatively, parents may also contact the school’s general office for more details and to obtain the application forms.
+Alternatively, parents may also contact the school’s general office for more details and to obtain the application forms. </b>

-**Using Tablets for Teaching and Learning**
+<b>Using Tablets for Teaching and Learning</b>

 The evolution of Information and Communication Technologies (ICT) necessitates new forms of pedagogy in education.
 Leveraging the myriad affordances of ICT, Fernvale primary has adopt mobile teaching and learning tool to enhance lessons, language proficiency, and deliver new learning experiences for his students.
 The programme started with equipping an experimental class of 16 with android tablets and also another 29 tablets to the Mother Tongue and PE department.

 Using the tablets, students are able to watch teaching video clips, view slides, participate in quizzes and provide timely feedbacks to their teachers.
 The social networking functions of the tool also allow students to engage in discussion and interact with their classmates and teachers as part of an effort to integrate real life use of the language into their learning.